 2. Share information and discuss in the course-wide forum

-If you are a Cesim customer and want to make sure that your students are always aware of the latest information relevant to your simulation-based course, don't forget to utilize the integrated course-wide messaging system in Cesim business simulation games.
+If you are a Cesim customer and want to make sure that your students are always aware of the latest information relevant to your business simulator based course, don't forget to utilize the integrated course-wide messaging system in Cesim business simulation games.

 You can share study plans here, (or upload them via the content management system), assignments, Q&A's, course feedback, and any other topic relevant to everyone in your course.